 The panel was moderated by Doreen Bogdan-Martin, Chief of ITU’s Strategic Planning and Membership Department, and featured Dr. Unoma Okorafor, founder and CEO of Working to Advance STEM Education for African Women (WAAW) Foundation, the Winner of the 2016 ITU & UN Women GEM Tech Awards for Applying Technology for Female Empowerment, alongside Yannick Glemarec, UN Women Deputy Executive Director; William Hurley, a prime mover of the EQUALS initiative for gender equality and Niamh Scanlon, who was named the European Digital Girl of the Year in 2015.

 The panel looked at how the essence of technology can be described in a way that expressly shows the prominence of women in the techniques, skills, methods and processes of modern technology.
-They deliberated on a wide array of topics but the fundamental focus was on issues such as the barriers facing women in technology industry, the initiative being led by companies and international organizations to address gender balance in ICT industry, strategies to get more women involved in tech and the importance of role models to drive these strategies.
+They deliberated on a wide array of topics but the fundamental focus was on issues such as the barriers facing women in technology industry, the initiative being led by companies and international can i buy modafinil over the counter uk organizations to address gender balance in ICT industry, strategies to get more women involved in tech and the importance of role models to drive these strategies.
 Along with these, several reactionary remarks to criticize women inclusion in tech in the modern world were also reconnoitred.

 Women employment problem in tech companies has real-world implications.
 And in expressing this, Dr Unoma Okorafor indicated that “It’s not just about women empowerment, it’s about empowering the next generation of humanity to solve the issues that face us”.
 If only half the demographic is in charge of the modern world of information and communication, the worldviews will be limited to a myopic viewpoint; the tech companies would not be fully informed about the world’s diversity and there would be gender bias.
 Sheryl Sandberg, chief operating officer of Facebook; Marissa Mayer, chief executive officer of Yahoo and Virginia Rometty, the president and chief executive of IBM are three of the inspiring female role models revolutionizing powerful tech companies in the world.